ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 * Your **server name will be different** from this document
 * Your **database name will be the same** as this document.

-To see your database, use the Dashboard.
+To see your database, use the dashboard.
 From the "Databases" tab, click the link to *food_tracker*.

 ![The new meals database](media/dashboard-03-meals-db@2x.png '; border')